wfxr/semantic_logger/index.md

 * Add custom tags to every log entry within a block of code, including third party libraries and gems.
-* Associate all log entries with a user, session, or call across all applicable threqds.
+* Associate all log entries with a user, session, or call across all applicable threads.

 ### Payload support